Policing in Ontario

 Appropriate, effective policing is vital so we can all live in safety in our communities.
 To make sure the people of Ontario have the security they need and expect, the Police Services Act and related regulations set the standards for police services and spell out who is responsible for police services and how they will operate.
 The legislation:

-- Gives the ministry the responsibility for interpreting the Act and regulations.
-As well, the ministry is responsible for inspecting the activities of Ontario’s police services
+- gives the ministry the responsibility for inspecting the activities of Ontario’s police services

 The role of municipalities